bioinformatics-ca/Metabolomics_2020/mod2_lab.md

 If you wish to use R instead of the MetaboAnalyst web-service for processing LC-MS spectra, please follow the MetaboAnalystR tutorial [here](https://dev.metaboanalyst.ca/docs/RTutorial.xhtml).

 #### Troubleshooting with Mac OS and MetaboAnalystR
+In order to compile R for Mac OS, you need Xcode and GNU Fortran compiler installed (https://mac.r-project.org/tools/).

-MetaboAnalystR 3.0 uses the Rccp R package as a dependency.
+MetaboAnalystR 3.0 also uses the Rccp R package as a dependency.
 Mac users may run into issues with getting this package installed.
 We suggest you follow these steps: https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/ to help with your installation.